"My friends mostly don't know

 So what can you do to live with grief?
 8 things you can do right now

 On this page, you'll find activities, podcast episodes, and videos to check out.
 They can be intense, so it's a good idea to keep anything that helps you feel comfortable close at hand.
-If you feel overwhelmed, please reach out to a trusted adult or the Crisis Text Line (text CONNECT to 741741).
+If you feel overwhelmed, please reach out to a trusted adult, the Crisis Text Line (text CONNECT to 741741), or connect with a trained peer at YouthLine.
+You can call 877.968.8491, text teen2teen to 839863, or chat at (Available 4 - 10 pm PST).
+For crisis resources specifically by and for BIPOC teens, contact Black Line - 1.800.604.5841.
+For additional culturally specific resources, please click here.

 Recording Resilience - Short films by grieving teens